Is Hiking Considered A Sport?

 Physical Effort

-Different sports have varying levels of physicality needed to succeed, but they all require some.
-Hiking is slower-paced than most, but the physical toll it takes is on par with some of the hardest sports out there.
-It’s not an easy activity, so in this aspect, it could be considered a sport.
+Hiking is slower-paced than most, but its physical toll is on par with some of the hardest sports out there.

 Skill Level

 There are levels to hiking and a clear gap between the pros and the newbies.
 Skill levels are apparent in every activity known to man, and hiking is no exception.
-Having a group of ‘professionals’ that can perform this activity better than most is a step in the correct direction.

 Entertainment

-Entertainment value isn’t in most sports definitions, but it is a well-known factor that some may overlook.
-Sports are a way for individuals or teams to see who is better at an activity, but it’s also a way for others to be entertained by the competition
+ports are a way for individuals or teams to see who is better at an activity, but it’s also a way for others to be entertained by the competition

 Competition